Equilibridix/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The 15 task encodes and decodes text using rot13 encryption

+The 16 task prints every other line from input

 The 17 task adds two numbers stored in environmental variables WATER and STIR